 Joe Stocker, CEO of a Microsoft Consulting company (”www.PatriotConsultingTech.com”) and author of the bestselling book on Amazon ”Securing Microsoft 365”, mentors his friend Larry on his journey to a career in Cybersecurity.
-Larry is currently seeking an entry level role in security.
-Help Larry find his dream role by connecting with him on LinkedIN here: https://www.linkedin.com/in/lawrence-lishey-30942020/ Want to be a guest on the show?
+Update: 5/1/2023: Larry is currently working part time for Joe as a SOC Analyst!
+Connect with Larry on LinkedIN here: https://www.linkedin.com/in/lawrence-lishey-30942020/ Want to be a guest on the show?
 Let Larry know on LinkedIN!

 Saturday Aug 07, 2021